Price range: $37.95 through $42.95

 KIEFFER PEAR TREE

-The Kieffer pear trees for sale drop sweet pears in October/November, making this pear one of the best pear trees for deer in the pre-rut.
-I have personalized the name of this tree because unlike the variable fireblight resistance presorted for many Kieffer pear tree offerings.
-I can tell you this tree has excellent resistance to this common pear disease.
-The Kieffer pear tree has been around since being a chance seedling from Philadelphia in 1863.
+The Kieffer pear drops sweet pears in October/November, making this pear one of the best pear trees for deer in the pre-rut.
+The tree has excellent resistance to this common pear disease.
+The Kieffer pear tree has been around since being discovered as a chance seedling from Philadelphia in 1863.
 This tree has excellent vigor and is very productive at a young age, typically two years after planting.

-Kieffer pear begins to mature in October.
+The Kieffer pear begins to mature in October.
 They will ripen unevenly, turn yellow with a surprisingly sweet taste, and begin dropping free from the tree a few at a time in early to mid-October.
-They will continue to drop into the first weeks of November here in the NorthEast.
-The drop will swing on this tree for a few weeks, depending on how far south or north you are.
+They will continue to drop into the first weeks of November here in the Northeast.
 This Kieffer pear has extreme vigor and is very productive from an early age.
 The cultivar itself is too productive if planted in soil with adequate nutrients.
 It is overbearing with fruit.
-You will need to remove the fruit from the tree so it doesn’t break so many branches.
+You will need to remove the fruit from the tree to prevent it from breaking too many branches.
 The disease resistance I have seen from this tree is at the top in a no-spray situation.
-The tree is annually productive, and when put beside the Sweet Advent pear, they make an incredible pollination and food source team.
-These two will make some of the best-tasting pears possible, falling from October until December, depending on your location.
-Kieffer will reach a mature height of 20’+.
+Kieffer pear is annually productive and makes incredible pollination for Asian pears and European-style pears.
+The tree will reach a mature height of 20’+.
 Plant Hardiness zones 4b-8

 TREE SIZE FOR KIEFFER PEAR

 2-yr 4-6′ (5/8”-3/4” dia.)
-These two-year-old trees will have an extensive root system and will have multiple branches with a diameter of 5/8” and greater.
+These two-year-old trees will have an extensive root system and will have multiple branches with a diameter of 5/8” or greater.
 We will be pruning the trees back to a shipping height of 66” with the roots shipping.
-Our largest box is 66″x 14″x 15″ and will hold 15 of the 2-yr trees.
+Our largest box is 66″x 14″x 15″ and will hold 15 of the 2-year trees.
 Free local pick-up is open to the surrounding states of Pennsylvania.
-If you pick your trees up, you will receive a tree in that 6 – 7′ range.
+If you pick up your trees, you will receive a tree in that 6-7′ range.
 For larger orders and traveling from beyond bordering states, contact us at Ryan@bluehillwildlifenursery.com.

 STANDARD ROOTSTOCK

 Kieffer pear is grafted to a vigorous, standard-sized rootstock that will reach a mature height of 20′-30′.
-This will give you more fruit on the tree and take up less real estate.
-This root is adaptable to acidic soils, poor soil conditions, sandy soils, and soil with low fertility.
-As a result, it will be suitable for more marginal areas that were wooded and are now food plots, reclaimed land, shale mountain soil, dryer uplands, and sandy soils.
-Obviously, with that said, this rootstock will perform exceptionally well when planted in appropriate ph and nutrient-rich soils!
+This will give you more fruit on the tree and require less space.
+This root is adaptable to acidic soils, poor soil conditions, sandy soils, and low-fertility soils.
+As a result, it will be suitable for more marginal areas that were wooded and are now food plots, reclaimed land, shale mountain soil, drier uplands, and sandy soils.
+With that said, this rootstock will perform exceptionally well when planted in appropriate pH and nutrient-rich soils!

 While Kieffer pear is self-fertile, we still recommend planting at least two different pear varieties near each other to ensure pollination.
 The varieties of grafted pears we have for sale will blossom and overlap each other, giving you excellent pollination.
 The Kieffer pear tree is an excellent pollinator for both Asian and European varieties of pears.